TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 #### Atom
 Atoms are specific values in Elixir.
 The value of an atom is its name.
-Often they are used to express the state of an operation, by using values such as :ok and :error.
+Often they are used to expressing the state of an operation, by using values such as :ok and :error.

 ###### Example: